 - 14.1 The Corporation shall seek to ensure that all Corporation Members are appointed on merit, in accordance with an open selection procedure carried out by the Corporation's Search and Governance Committee, and are drawn widely from the community which the College serves so as to be representative of that community.
-The Corporation should have regard to the provisions relating to the membership of the Corporation in the College's Instrument of Government, the need to combat discrimination and to promote equality, and the need to make available a range of necessary skills and experience to ensure that the Corporation carries out its functions under the College's Articles of Government. - 14.2 Corporation Members must obtain a thorough grounding in their duties and responsibilities by participating in the College's governance induction and training programmes, including regular refresher workshops. - 14.3 In order to promote more effective governance, Corporation Members are required to commission an external governance review of governance every three years and to carry out an annual review of the performance by the Corporation of its duties and responsibilities, including a review of their own performance as part of a continuing and critical process of self evaluation.
+The Corporation should have regard to the provisions relating to the membership of the Corporation in the College's Instrument of Government, the need to combat discrimination and to promote equality, and the need to make available a range of necessary skills and experience to ensure that the Corporation carries out its functions under the College's Articles of Government. - 14.2 Corporation Members must obtain a thorough grounding in their duties and responsibilities by participating in the College's governance induction and training programmes, including regular refresher workshops.

+14.3 In order to promote more effective governance, Corporation Members will carry out an annual review of the performance by the Corporation of its duties and responsibilities, including a review of their own performance as part of a continuing and critical process of self-evaluation.

-APPENDIX 1 - List of source documents
+SCHEDULE - List of source documents

 - 1. the College's Instrument of Government;

 - 2. the College's Articles of Government;

 - 3. the Terms of Reference and Standing Orders for the Conduct of Meetings of the Corporation;

+- 4. the Conditions of Funding Agreement entered into by the College with the ESFA and the Funding Agreement entered into by the College with the ESFA;

-- 4. the College's Mission Statement and corporate objectives;
+- 5. the College's Mission Statement and corporate objectives;

-- 5. the College's Strategic Plan;
+- 6. the College's Strategic Plan;

-- 6. the College policies that extend to Corporation Members, including the College's policies on equal opportunities, freedom of speech, safeguarding, anti-bribery together with the general requirements within the College's Financial Regulations; and the College's policy on preventing people being drawn into terrorism;
+- 7. the College policies that extend to Corporation Members, including the College's policies on equal opportunities, freedom of speech, safeguarding, anti-bribery together with the general requirements within the College's Financial Regulations; and the College's policy on preventing people being drawn into terrorism;

-- 7. the principles laid down by the Committee on Standards in Public Life (Nolan Committee) for those holding public office, namely:
+- 8. the principles laid down by the Committee on Standards in Public Life (Nolan Committee) for those holding public office, namely:

 - selflessness;

 - integrity;

 - objectivity;

 - accountability;

 - openness;

 - honesty; and

 - leadership.

-An extract from the report of the Nolan Committee setting out these Principles in more detail is set out at Appendix ±2;
+An extract from the report of the Nolan Committee setting out these Principles in more detail is set out at Appendix 1;

-- 8. The Accountability Agreement (Part 1 accountability framework and part 2 annual Accountability Statement) - 9. the Post-16 Audit Code of Practice issued by the ESFA; - 10.
-Managing Public Money and associated guidance - 11. the Code of Good Governance for English Colleges s amended from time to time; - 12. the Good Governance Standard for Public Services published by the Independent Commission on Good Governance in Public Services (Good Governance Standard).
+9. the Post-16 Audit Code of Practice issued by the ESFA;

+- 10. the Code of Good Governance for English Colleges issued by the Association of Colleges; - 11. the Good Governance Standard for Public Services published by the Independent Commission on Good Governance in Public Services (Good Governance Standard). - 12.
+The Charity Governance Code as amended from time to time. - 13.
+The Department for Education's Further Education corporations and sixth-form college corporations: governance guide.

-An extract from the Good Governance Standard setting out the six core principles of good governance is set out at Appendix 3;
+An extract from the Good Governance Standard setting out the six core principles of good governance is set out at Appendix 2;